95% of features go unused.

 If you're not shaping the story, you're not shaping the outcome.
 GTM isn’t extra work.
 It's a product strategy multiplier.

-Too many product leaders silo themselves into shipping features and writing specs, believing go-to-market strategy is someone else’s job.
+Too many product managers silo themselves into shipping features and writing specs, believing go-to-market (GTM) strategy is someone else’s job.
 But if you're not owning the product narrative, you're letting others define how it lands.

 A successful go-to-market strategy for product managers isn't about supporting a campaign.
-It's about making sure that productmarket fit leads to market adoption.
+It's about making sure that product-market fit leads to market momentum.

 Think of GTM like UX: